 Mikrotik and Ubiquiti are unarguably two of the best things that have happened to wireless connectivity in the networking industry.
 In addition to providing low-cost alternatives to Ericsson, Nira, ZTE, Huawei and the rest, they afford flexibility and are not highly sensitive to power fluctuations like their expensive counterparts.
 I find Mikrotik router boards highly engineered and programmed to do even the most advance tasks performed on Cisco core routers.
-Mikrotik has been able to integrate the ability of a core router and a wireless access point all in one board leaving the user with the ability to make the most out of it making it one of the best choices available whether for Point to point or point to multi-point set up.
+Mikrotik has been able to integrate the ability of a core router and a wireless access point all in one board leaving the user with the ability to make the most out of it; making it one of the best choices available whether for Point to point or point to multi-point set up.
+In this demonstration, we will at the configuration a Mikrotik Poin to Point.

 You must have carried out a site survey, noting the distance between the two locations as well as the altitude of both locations.
 This is important as it will help you in determining the height of your pole or mast at each of the locations, as well as in choosing the type of antenna you are to use.